martinszilagyi/DeepLearning_02456/README.md

 ## Training

-1. Run `main.py`
+1. Run `main_baseline.py` and  `main_improvement.py`
-   This script handles all neural network training components.
-It does not accept tunable parameters externally.
+   This scripts handle all neural network training components.
+They do not accept tunable parameters externally.
-   After training, it saves the model to a `.pth` file, applies the model to the test set, and generates a `.json` file with all predicted data.
+   After training, they save the model to a `.pth` file, applies the model to the test set, and generates a `.json` file with all predicted data.
    (For debugging purposes, an additional JSON file is created to visualize training predictions.)

 2. **Optional:** Visualization on a map